LaurynasPOC/tiptop/README.md

-### TIPTOP
+## TIPTOP

-This project was made with Create React App.
+This project was made with react and typescript.

 ### Description